 Scientific Research and Experimental Development Program (SR&ED)

-This program allows you to deduct scientific research and development expenses to reduce your taxable income.
+Under this program, you are able to deduct scientific research and development expenses from your taxable income.

 Mistake #2: Mixing personal and business finances

 It’s crucial to keep your business and home finances separate for several reasons:

 - If you’re at a shop picking up supplies for your home and business, and you don’t put them on separate accounts, you could overlook a legitimate business expense.

 - Come tax time, it’s a time-consuming process to go through your expenses and identify which are personal expenses and which are business expenses.

 - You might accidentally claim a personal expense as a business deduction, and if your business is audited, the burden of proof is on you to prove your business expenses.